xpgram/advance-wars/src/00 - Todo List.md

   - [x] Refactor terrain systems to make use of this re-use mechanism.
   - [ ] Confirm that it actually works.

+- [ ] Server and database setup
+  Tables:
+  - users : userId / login / pass(hashed/salted) / recovery(email, probs)
+    User accounts data.
+  - games : gameId / mapId / [settings . . . ] / [results . . . ]
+    Global game instances and settings.
+  - players : gameId / userId / player#
+    Maps users to player-slots in game instances.
+  - maps : mapId / name / [data . . . ]
+    Map data which may be downloaded by any clients which need it, I guess.
+  - events : eventId / gameId / datetime / actionJson
+    Catalog of unit instructions or whatever else counts.
+  - boardstate : boardId / gameId / datetime / [data . . . ]
+    Game-instance landmarking system.
+Events extend the initial board state through a kind of 'redo' application and the system occasionally updates this anchor point with a new, time-stamped snapshot contained here.
+  EventsView returns accepted/rejected after input depending on whether the given action-Json a legal change of board state.
+  'Legal' here doesn't mean all that much; I'm not going to implement server-side distance, terrain and fuel checking because oh_ my_ god_ that would take forever.

 - [ ] Game DB and Online Multiplayer
   - [ ] Game State DB System
     - [ ] TurnState Send Interception